joeblynch/webgl2-game-of-life/README.md

 P2 (most frequently blinkers), are dimmed because they are so common.
 Other oscillators are highlighted for their rarity.
 I also tried rotating the hue of these oscillators, however this isn't working correctly as implemented.

-However, an oscillator also oscillates at all multiples of its period.
+An oscillator also oscillates at all multiples of its period.
 So for example, a P2 is also a P4, P6, etc, and a P1 oscillates at all periods up to 1/2 its lifespan.

 To detect the minimum period for an oscillator, a count is kept for each P being detected, for each cell.
 When